Gimli Glider: Landing at Gimli

 No serious injuries occurred among the 61 passengers or the people on the ground.
-As the aircraft's nose had collapsed onto the ground, its tail was elevated, so some minor injuries happened when passengers exited the aircraft via the rear slides, which were not sufficiently long to accommodate the increased height.
-A minor fire in the nose area was extinguished by racers and course workers equipped with portable fire extinguishers.
+As the aircraft's nose had collapsed onto the ground, its tail was elevated, so some minor injuries occurred when passengers exited the aircraft via the rear slides, which were not sufficiently long to accommodate the increased height.
+Racers and course workers with portable fire extinguishers extinguished a minor fire in the nose area.

 Investigation

-The Aviation Safety Board of Canada (predecessor of the modern Transportation Safety Board of Canada) reported that Air Canada management was responsible for "corporate and equipment deficiencies".
-Their report praised the flight and cabin crews for their "professionalism and skill".
+The Canadian Aviation Safety Board (predecessor of the modern Transportation Safety Board of Canada) reported that Air Canada management was responsible for "corporate and equipment deficiencies."
+Their report praised the flight and cabin crews for their "professionalism and skill."
 It noted that Air Canada "neglected to assign clearly and specifically the responsibility for calculating the fuel load in an abnormal situation."
 It further found that the airline had failed to reallocate the task of checking fuel load (which had been the responsibility of the flight engineer on older aircraft flown with a crew of three).
-The safety board also said that Air Canada needed to keep more spare parts, including replacements for the defective fuel quantity indicator, in its maintenance inventory, as well as provide better, more thorough training on the metric system to its pilots and fuelling personnel.
+The safety board also said that Air Canada needed to keep more spare parts, including replacements for the defective fuel quantity indicator, in its maintenance inventory, and provide better, more thorough training on the metric system to its pilots and fuelling personnel.
 The final report of the investigation was published in April 1985.